-Implementation of ICT in Aquaculture
+Implementation of ICT in Aquaculture - AquacultuER4.0

 Using ICT and IoT technologies to deliver precision fish farming which controls water quality and executes operational routines in order to bolster sustainable aquaculture.

+Aquaculture is a thousand-year-old activity.
+New solutions can help promote sustainable practices.
 An innovative automated system able to control water quality and operational routines helps this Flagship Innovation Experiment (FIE) to promote sustainable aquaculture.
 Precision Fish Farming (PFF) relies on ICT and IoT (Internet of Things) technologies to mitigate the environmental impact in coastal ecosystems while simultaneously reducing energy costs and greenhouse gas emissions.

-By applying control principles, this FIE enables end-users to certify environmental conditions in order to meet the demands of a market which is sensitive to the product provenance and the use of sustainable fish and shellfish farming practices.
+By applying control principles, this FIE enables end-users to certify environmental conditions in order to meet the demands of a market that is sensitive to the product provenance and the use of sustainable fish and shellfish farming practices.
 Lastly, the digitisation of aquaculture through innovative ICT and IoT technologies increases the competitiveness and quality of the product as well as the production process.